landerwells/Rustify/README.md

 - **Playlist Management**: Organize your music collection with ease.
 Rustify allows users to create, edit, and manage playlists directly within the application, providing a flexible way to enjoy your music according to your mood, occasion, or preference.

-- **Customizable Settings**: Tailor Rustify to your liking with customizable settings, including audio output device selection, volume control, and theme preferences.
-Our goal is to make your listening experience as personal and enjoyable as possible.

 ## Getting Started

 ### Installation

-Rustify can be easily installed on any supported platform.
-For detailed installation instructions, please refer to our [installation guide](#).
+Rustify can be easily installed on any supported platform with the following instructions.

 ### Building from Source